 Whilst more tech skills are certainly a valid option, what I find many people overlook are the things that really make projects successful.

-Spoiler: It is about people not tech.
+Spoiler: It is about people, not tech.

-I’m going to suggest that you consider that to increase your future earning value you invest in your ability positively succeed with people.
+I’m going to suggest that you consider that to increase your future earning value you invest in your ability to positively succeed with people.